Hiroshi Yoshida: Commemorating the 70th anniversary of the death of the master of shin-hanga (modern ukiyo-e)

 Woodcut, paper 50.8×36.1cm

-Yoshida also painted Japanese places like ukiyo-e did, but he excelled in capturing subtle dimness.
+Yoshida also painted Japanese locations as was more traditional in ukiyo-e images, but he excelled in capturing subtle dimness.

 Ueno Park 1938